-Doing a search for project manager roles on a jobsite will show large numbers of available PM roles across Australia.
-This is brought about by our ever growing globalisation and infrastructure development.
+Searching for project manager roles on a job site will show large numbers of available PM roles across Australia.
+This is brought about by our ever-growing globalisation and infrastructure development.

 Projects are becoming a part of almost every company’s activities throughout the world.
 That is why more and more people are choosing project management as a career.
 However, not everyone can become a project manager.

 You must possess the right knowledge, skills and attitude for you to lead a project to success.
 In this competitive time, managers have to be skilled at initiating, planning, executing and evaluating projects.
 Managers also have to be very flexible since managing projects often involve changes and coordination with other agencies and individuals.

 Completing a Project Management Diploma will help you stand out from the crowd

 Project Managers are hired by a variety of industries and agencies for small and significant projects alike.
 This is also where flexibility comes in.
 A competent and flexible Project Manager must be able to jump from one project to another without missing a step.